-- The York Road streetscape is fairly active around the Library and access to Middleton 5.89 Grange Shopping Centre with a number of buoyant shops around this area and on the eastern side of the Road.
-Traffic currently dominates York Road and pedestrians are hemmed in by guard rails with crossing opportunities restricted. - 5.90 York Road is very important for bus operations, it is the busiest single bus corridor in the Town and accommodates the Town's primary boarding and alighting points for passengers.
-It carries at peak times approximately 400 vehicles per hour in each direction which are considered relatively modest flows. - 5.91 The York Road / Victoria Road junction handles approximately 1,500 vehicles per hour.
+- 5.90 The York Road streetscape is fairly active around the Library and access to Middleton Grange Shopping Centre with a number of buoyant shops around this area and on the eastern side of the Road.
+Traffic currently dominates York Road and pedestrians are hemmed in by guard rails with crossing opportunities restricted. - 5.91 York Road is very important for bus operations, it is the busiest single bus corridor in the Town and accommodates the Town's primary boarding and alighting points for passengers.
+It carries at peak times approximately 400 vehicles per hour in each direction which are considered relatively modest flows. - 5.92 The York Road / Victoria Road junction handles approximately 1,500 vehicles per hour.
 It is a signalised junction with certain turning manoeuvres banned to assist bus operations.
 Pedestrians are provided with crossing facilities but the cycle time is such that pedestrian wait times are routinely in excess of a minute to cross a single arm of the junction.
 Overall, the York Road/ Victoria Road junction is a traffic dominated space.

-- 5.92 The public realm is untidy and dated in areas with a mix of low to medium quality surface materials which are failing in areas and appear dirty and unkempt.
+- 5.93 The public realm is untidy and dated in areas with a mix of low to medium quality surface materials which are failing in areas and appear dirty and unkempt.
 The road surface towards the north of York Road is of particular poor quality which imposes a negative impression of the area.
-There is an excessive overuse of guardrails which emphasises the road and appears to narrow the pavements.
-The Council needs to develop a strong policy around the design of public realm. - 5.93 There is the opportunity to transform the street through an integrated public realm and traffic management design solution to create a 'less managed' space.
+There is an excessive overuse of guardrails which emphasises the road and appears to narrow the pavements. - 5.94 There is the opportunity to transform the street through an integrated public realm and traffic management design solution to create a 'less managed' space.
 This would involve the removal of the guard rails and change in the approach to road crossings.
 A series of courtesy crossings with a central medium would be introduced allowing easier crossing of the street.
 Such design concepts have been introduced in a number of town/city centres across the UK in the last few years, notably in Poynton, Bexleyheath, Gloucester, Preston and Coventry.
 Some images of the appearance of the scheme at Poynton are set out in Figures 5.26 and 5.27.

-Figure 5.26: Example of Public Realm Improvements carried out in Poynton

-5.94 These schemes have been studied to identify best practice and learn lessons from the various design styles.
-It is recommended that the most effective and courteous design style is the use of Orbitals, with highly conspicuous courtesy crossings in close proximity to the orbital and with medians on all approaches (see Figure 5.27).
+Figure 5.26: Example of Public Realm Improvements carried out in Poynton style is the use of Orbitals, with highly conspicuous courtesy crossings in close proximity to the orbital and with medians on all approaches (see Figure 5.27).
 Such a style has provided equal or more traffic capacity than the traffic signal junctions they have replaced whilst transforming the public realm and pedestrian connectivity and greatly reducing pedestrian delays.